pmean/build-website/text/08/three-levels.md

 ---
-title: To be updated
+title: Can an outcome with three levels be used in logistic regression
 author: Steve Simon
-date: 2008-01-01
+date: 2008-09-18
 categories:
 - Blog post
 tags:
 - Being updated
+- Logistic regression
 output: html_document
 ---

-This page is being updated from a version on the original website.
+This page is currently being updated from the earlier version of my website.
+Sorry that it is not yet fully available.

 <!---More--->

 You can find an [earlier version][sim1] of this page on my [original website][sim2].